Taxi Transport Subsidy Scheme

 The TTSS Smartcard cannot be used for taxi trips in other states.
 NSW TTSS participants will still need to use their paper interstate travel dockets for taxi travel in other states and territories.

-For each ride, one participant can use their smartcard to deduct the TTSS subsidy component of the fare.
+For each ride, one participant can use either their smartcard or paper docket (if a Cabcharge terminal is not available) to deduct the TTSS subsidy component of the fare.
 If applicable, the WATDIS payment will also be recorded.
 The remaining portion of the fare can be split between the participants.

 Payment settlements

-To receive TTSS Smartcard payments TSPs will need to be set up on the Transport Concessions system.
+To receive TTSS Smartcard payments taxi service providers will need to be set up on the Transport Concessions system.

 TTSS Smartcard payments are matched to the corresponding taxi plates and deposited into your bank account.
 This means it’s important to keep your list of plates updated in our system including when taxis are added or no longer in your fleet.